readytensor/rt-datasets-text-classification/README.md

 This dataset contains ~18K job descriptions out of which about 800 are fake.
 The data consists of both textual information and meta-information about the jobs.
 The dataset can be used to create classification models which can learn the job descriptions which are fraudulent.

-The task is to classify each job posting into the fake vs genuine categories using the company profile, description, and requirements fields.
+The task is to classify each job posting into the fake vs genuine categories using the concatenated text from company profile, description, and requirements fields.

 #### Dataset characteristics